procitec/qt/qtwebengine/src/3rdparty/chromium/docs/ui/views/overview.md

 layout for horizontal and vertical arrangements of views.

-Other commonly-used layouts managers are [BoxLayout], a predecessor of FlexLayout, and [GridLayout], which provides a flexible row-and-column system.
+Other commonly-used layouts managers are [BoxLayout], a predecessor of FlexLayout, and [TableLayout], which provides a flexible row-and-column system.

 ### Painting